 Proposal: Write a proposal for Assignment 4, explaining what topic and problem you’ve chosen.
 Describe your decision-making process and think ahead to the research process: How will you investigate this topic?
 What sorts of sources will you look for?
 What questions or concerns do you have about the project?

-Rough Draft: a rough draft of the solution argument will be due in class for peer review.
+Rough Draft: a rough draft of the solution argument will be due for peer review.

 Here are the five criteria, we will be using to grade the essays.
 Use this to help build and revise your essay.

 - Does the essay have a clear purpose and direction, including a thesis statement with a clear and arguable solution?

 - Does the essay include a brief description of the problem being considered?

 - Does the essay argue a clear solution, using research and evidence, paying specific attention to audience?